If you’ve been noticing your laptop getting hotter and running more slowly than usual lately, don’t ignore it.

 You can clean more than just the fans and vents, of course: compressed air is also great for getting all the dust, crumbs, and hair out from between the keys and anywhere else on your laptop.
 You can also get rechargeable air dusters that don’t use compressed air, which are worth considering for regular use.

-Mini vacuum cleaners are also an option, but we haven’t been impressed with their ability to really shift stubborn dust and dirt.
+Mini vacuum cleaners are also an option, but I haven’t been impressed with their ability to really shift stubborn dust and dirt.
 Definitely don’t use a regular vacuum cleaner on your laptop: they create a lot of static electricity, and the air pressure is too high.
 Both can damage your hardware.

 To really get rid of all the dust and dirt, however, it’s worth taking your laptop to a computer repair or servicing shop.
 They can open up the case and give it a proper deep clean, and depending on where you are in the world, it’s not particularly expensive either.